 When It’s Time for a Tummy Tuck

-When diet and exercise can’t remove the muffin top, a tummy tuck may be the answer to regaining a flat tummy and slim waistline.
+When diet and exercise can’t get rid of a muffin top, a tummy tuck may be the answer to regaining a flat tummy and slim waistline.
 A tummy tuck removes excess abdominal skin, repairs separated abdominal muscles caused by pregnancy and helps to eliminate pockets of fat.